How to Build a Proper Retaining Wall with Geogrid Fabric (stabilizing grid):

 Adding a geogrid under the asphalt will help spread out

-the weight of the asphalt across the dirt.
+the weight of the asphalt across the dirt. (for an additional solution see

 This helps support the ground from wearing down and